-- A Stormwater Pollution Prevention Plan (SWPPP), which includes a Temporary Erosion and Sediment Control (TESC) Plan, would be required to prevent sediment transport from the project site.
+- A Stormwater Pollution Prevention Plan (SWPPP), which includes a Temporary Erosion and Sediment Control (TESC) Plan, would be required to prevent sediment from impacting the onsite wetland or from transport from the project site.
 Other erosion control measures would be incorporated, as necessary, in accordance with City of Seattle and Ecology requirements. - Erosion control measures could include the use of catch basin inlet protection, a stabilized construction entrance, perimeter silt fences and mulch in exposed areas, armoring subgrade soils needed as working areas with rocks, catch basin filters, interceptor swales, hay bales, sediment traps, and other appropriate cover measures as specified in the SWPPP. - All debris and spoil material would be transported off site to an appropriate disposal facility. - Refueling would take place more than 100 feet from surface waters.